Emergency Dentist in Toronto

 - Consultation with Dr. Alavi

-The price for the Emergency Dental Exam is between $150 to $200 depending on how many x-rays are needed.
-The mentioned cost includes the Exam, X-rays, and consultation.
+The price for the Emergency Dental Exam starts from $226 (Exam fee $153 + Panoramic X-ray $73), and $41 for one Prepical X-Ray and depending on how many x-rays are needed the cost might be higher.
+The Emergency Dental appointment includes the Exam, X-ray, and consultation.
 After the exam Dr. Alavi will offer you a treatment plan, if it is required, to address the root cause of your problem (treatment cost is extra).

 Dental Emergency Guide